Major Classes for 2018

 ARE WE THERE YET?

 This class is designed to teach several different aspects of maps including drawing, reading and following maps, measuring elevation, use of compass, cache drops and use of GPS.
-In addition, students will keep a journal, and learn about Lewis and Clark.
-Ages 10-18
+Ages 11-18

 Rocketeers will build & launch individual rockets made of materials common in most homes.
 Students will also participate in an expert group engineered project to be flown at the Friday performances.
 It is preferable that students have prior participation in a kit rocket minor class. *Please note a $10.00 rocket fee is required at time of registration.
 Ages 10 – 18

 Bollywood Dance combines traditional Indian dance with contemporary jazz and hip hop moves.
 Students will spend the week learning a unique and energetic dance, and will participate in a group performance on Friday.
 Ages 10-18